Meet our Board members

 Perdita is an experienced non-executive director, financial consultant and angel investor.
 She has spent the last decade working at board level in industry in the UK and the US, alongside involvement with several not-for-profit organisations.
-She is a former investment banker with extensive experience in corporate governance, cross-sectoral stakeholder relations and has a strong understanding of the voluntary and community sector, with a particular interest in development of social enterprises.
+She is a former investment banker with extensive experience in corporate governance, cross-sectoral stakeholder relations, finance and risk.
+She has a particular interest in the development of social enterprises.

-Perdita is a trustee and treasurer of Access Aspiration, youth employability and social mobility charity and co-chairs the fundraising committee at Rugby Portobello Trust, which is a local youth, education and housing charity working to promote social inclusion.
+Perdita is a trustee and treasurer of Access Aspiration, a youth employability and social mobility charity and she co-chairs the fundraising committee at Rugby Portobello Trust, which is a local youth, education and housing charity working to promote social inclusion.
 She also acts as a business mentor for SMEs and third sector organisations.

 Natalie Campbell - General Member